Skip to main content

 photo of Dr. UygurDr.
 Uygur's research interests include the assessment of hand function and neuromuscular quickness through object manipulation in healthy and neurological populations.
 I am developing a non-invasive measurement technique that quantifies both neuromuscular quickness and force coordination simultaneously.
 He is also interested in the effects of high speed, low resistance exercise on different aspects of cognitive and motor functions in neurological populations including people with schizophrenia and multiple sclerosis.

 photo of Dr. VaughnDr.
-Vaughn's research interest include using community based participatory research methods to address food access and chronic disease prevention in urban and rural settings.
+Vaughn's research interests include using community based participatory research methods to address food access and chronic disease prevention in urban and rural settings.
 Her research includes using evidence-based and evidence informed interventions with community partners to improve public health.
 Much of her research has involved implementing interventions to improve access to prediabetes and diabetes education in local and familiar settings such as churches, recreation centers and grocery stores.
 Additional funded research projects have focused on working in large community coalitions to increase fresh produce for individuals with diet-related needs and limited resources.